Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/272_Closest_Binary_Search_Tree_Value_II.md

 ### Solution one

 Maintain a k-size max-heap.
 The heap stores <diff(val, target), val> pairs.
-We traversal the whole tree, and add each node to this heap, eventually we will get result from this heap.
+We traversal the whole tree, and add each node to this heap, whenever the heap size is larger than k, we pop the one with _maximum difference_ out.

-Time complexity is O(klogn), worst case when k==n it is O(nlogn).
+__Time complexity is O(N * logK)__.

 ```cpp
 void dfs(TreeNode* root, priority_queue<pair<double, int>>& pq, double target, int k) {